Sunday, November 5, 2023

 In the end, the allied invasion of Sicily was a success for the allies.
 Sicily was captured, and the allies next set their sights on the Italian mainland.
 The Italians were unable to continue the war.
 Mussolini was removed from power and arrested.
 The new Italian government concluded an armistice with the allied powers in September, 1943.
 All of the Italian fleet units that were still operational were ordered to steam to Malta and surrender to the British.
 Although many of the commanding officers objected to the order and contemplated disobeying it, they ultimately agreed to comply.
 Most of the vessels eventually reached Malta, however the new battleship Roma, fleet flagship, was attacked on route by Germany bombers.
 She was struck by two radio-guided bombs, which penetrated a magazine and caused the ship to explode.
 Some Italian vessels instead made it to Spain, a neutral power, and were interned until the end of hostilities.
 A number of non-operational warships were captured by the Germans, including the damaged heavy cruisers Bolzano and Gorizia.
 The Germans did nothing with them, and they languished in their damaged states.
 They were both damaged further by allied forces and later scrapped after the war.

 A few of the Italian light cruisers eventually saw active service with the allied forces after Italy became a co-belligerent against Germany.
 The Italians had hoped to be able to retain possession of modern battleships Littorio (Italia) and Vittorio Veneto, but the allies would not permit it.
 Both had their guns and machinery disabled, and they would both be scrapped after the war.
 Battleships Andrea Doria and Caio Duilio were allowed to remain in Italian hands after the war and served in the post war Italian navy.
 Battleship Giulio Cesare was handed over to the Soviet Union as a war prize several years after the war had ended.
 The abandoned battleships Conti de Cavour and Impero, both docked at Trieste, were seized by the Germans, but no further work was done on them.
-The Cavour was later bombed by the allies and eventually capsized sank at her moorings as there was no crew on board to try and control flooding.
+The Cavour was later bombed by the allies and eventually capsized and sank at her moorings as there was no crew on board to try and control flooding.
 Both were scrapped after the war.
 A number of the surviving light cruisers were also handed over to other allied powers, including France and Greece, as war reparations, while the Italians were permitted to retain others in their service.